 EMC Design Guidelines

-These Electromagnetic Compatibility (EMC) design guidelines are here to help you to understand the basics on how to make a good EMC PCB design or EMC cabling design.
-Good in this context means: with low Electromagnetic Interference (EMI).
+These Electromagnetic Compatibility (EMC) design guidelines are here to help you understand the basics of how to make a good EMC PCB design or EMC cabling design.
+Good in this context means: low Electromagnetic Interference (EMI).

-Following these guidelines helped many engineers to succeed in EMC testing of several products.
+Following these guidelines helped many engineers succeed in the EMC testing of several products.
 However, be aware that guidelines alone cannot do magical things to your design.
 Be wary!
-However, getting the basics right will reduce the pain of EMC testing and increases the chances of right-first-time.
+However, getting the basics right will reduce the pain of EMC testing and increase the chances of right-first-time.
 And that is all that we want, right?

 Table Of Content